SanjayTml/pwc-coding-challenge/README.md

-# Getting Started with Chuck Norris Joke App
+# Getting Started with Chuck Norris Jokes App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).